arichtman/external-dns-opnsense/README.md

 ## Present state

-- Reqwest client is held in shared state but may not be pooling/holding connections
+- Reqwest client is held in shared state but seems to be releasing connections reasonably quickly.
-- Port on the request isn't set but protocol is in the URL, unclear if this is fatal
-- DNS is failing to resolve my opnsense server but that could well be client issues
+  It may turn out that our HTTP use just isn't intensive enough to justify pooling.

 ## Notes